GB Election 2020 unofficial results

+SKARDU: The unofficial results of the Gilgit-Baltistan Election 2020 showed Pakistan Tehreek-e-Insaf (PTI) has won/clinched three seats thus far and leading in 9 constituencies, followed by PPP who is leading in 7 constituencies.

-SKARDU: The polling for the general elections of the Gilgit-Baltistan Assembly has ended without any major disruption and counting of votes is currently underway.
+The polling for the general elections of the Gilgit-Baltistan Assembly ended without any major disruption and counting of votes is currently underway.

 The polling started at 8am and continued till 5pm without any break.